 I offer a confidential space where the client is invited to explore and experience themselves and their issues in a safe manner.
 I have found curiosity to be a useful attitude to have in this work as it can free us up to play with different ideas in a non problematic way.

-Sometimes the sessions can become an invaluable place where clients have permission to sit in silence without the pressure of having to say or do anything in particular.
+At times the sessions can become an invaluable place where clients have permission to sit in silence without the pressure of having to say or do anything in particular.

 The therapeutic space is one in which the client is allowed to be in whatever way he or she needs to be to experience or to express something that is meaningful in this present moment and in their current situation.